jmscslgroup/libpanda/README.md

 `$ sudo ./pandaCurses -u s`

-Run with faked CAN data (i.e. when not connected to a car):
+Run with faked CAN data (i.e. when not connected to a car...):

 `$ sudo ./pandaCurses -f`